helium/HIP/0107-preventing-gaming-within-the-mobile-subdao.md

 ### Outdoor CBRS Radios
 A $20 fee in MOBILE burn will be required whenever new CPI information is submitted, which includes the initial/first CPI submission, and any submissions thereafter.
 If the CPI submission is rejected for a mistake made by the deployer when submitting the information, the deployer will have one (1) free resubmission for that radio, so long as that re-submission is done within 30 calendar days after initial rejection.
 If the CPI rejects the submission for any potential gaming concerns, there will be no free re-submissions, and a new fee will need to be paid.

 This HIP also grants authority to the CPI reviewer of outdoor CBRS radios to charge a separate standard or priority fee of up to a $20 paid in MOBILE to the CPI reviewing entity.
 This fee is paid directly to the entity that is completing the CPI submission, and is NOT burned.
-If a fee is charged by the CPI reviewing entity, the following is required:
+If a fee is charged by the CPI reviewing entity, the following is required (note, if the following is not followed, the standard/priority fee must be refunded within 2 business days):

 - The CPI submission must be approved or rejected within 2 business days
 - A guide must be created that documents each reason a submission may be rejected (i.e. incorrect height, incorrect azimuth, outdoor radio installed indoors, gaming concerns, etc.)